szabototo89/create-it/docs/article-full.md

 Component Factories in React.js
 ===============================

 I've been thinking about for a long time how the dependencies could be manageable efficiently and why don't we consider components as volatile dependencies?
 After a little experimenting managed to get along with **Component Factories** which fits perfectly into the React ecosystem.

+## Example (Increment Counter)

+Check this example: [https://github.com/szabototo89/create-it/tree/master/examples/increment-counter](https://github.com/szabototo89/create-it/tree/master/examples/increment-counter).
+Increment Counter uses HTML DOM and WebGL for rendering its components.
+You can easily switch between them just import `dom.config.js` or `webgl.config.js` in `index.js` and check its result.

 ## Problem